broadinstitute/widdler/README.md

   -V, --verbose         If selected, widdler will write the current status to
                         STDOUT until completion while monitoring. (default:
                         False)
-  -n, --notify          If selected, enable widdler monitoring e-mail
+  -n, --no_notify       If selected, disnable widdler monitoring e-mail
                         notification of workflow completion. (default: True) -d DEPENDENCIES, --dependencies DEPENDENCIES
                         A zip file containing one or more WDL files that the